-The administrative unit continued their effective performance as measured against their targets (see page 7).
-The communications activity continues to develop the relationship with employers in order to encourage dialogue and a deeper understanding of pensions issues.
+The administrative unit continued their effective performance as measured against their targets (see page 6).
+The communications activity has been critical in helping employers to introduce the new Local Government Pensions Scheme from 1st April 2014.
+A significant amount of work was involved in implementing the new systems to ensure that a smooth transfer was possible.